OswellSkg/comsci_IA/README.md

 5. The application will take a record of how many times the client failed or succeeded to achieve their weekly goal
 6. The application resets the goal every week for the client to update it
 7. The application graphically analyzes the sleeping trend of the client

-## Design Statement

-The application will be a sleep schedule tracker in which the client is able to record their sleep performances every day.
-It will be constructed using Python, KivyMD, and SQLite on Pycharm for my client for personal use.
-It will take 4-5 weeks to code, and will be evaluated according to the criteria A, B, C, D, E as seen in the [link](https://docs.google.com/spreadsheets/d/1B3HfHEN7qSuDfxGyv4nNJefHmbGMWLu9FOd9l2NEqSw/edit?usp=sharing).

-## Rationale for Proposed Solution